 In the last two decades, three network television stations have morphed into hundreds of digital channels.
 A handful of reading formats--newspapers, books, magazines--have given birth to new media (e-readers, websites) and social media (blogs, Facebook, Twitter).
 With DVRs, digital season passes, massive multiplayer online gaming, and tablet computers--[people]--have access to more content and information than anyone could hope to absorb and assimilate.
 So much demands our attention that, as a culture, we are experiencing an epidemic of distraction.

-You think!?
 How many times do I have to honk my horn these days because the person in front of me at the stop light is checking email or texting?
 Barna and Kinnaman continue:

 People are more likely than ever to feel they are too busy.
 They have more commitments, more activities (online and off) that chew up valuable time.
 When you combine increasing indifference toward church and a culture of short attention spans, you get a lot of people who think they don't have time time for church.